d) Disclosures on risk exposure in derivatives (i) Qualitative Disclosure

 The gratuity payable is worked out by way of three different schemes (BOBOSR,1979 /BPS, Gratuity Act,1972 and Bank of Baroda Gratuity Fund Rules) and the entitlement is based on what is most beneficial to employees.

-B-3.2.1- Bank pays pension, a defined benefit plan covering the employees who have opted for pension and also to the employees joining the bank's service on or after 29.9.1995 but before 01.04.2010.
+B-3.2.1 Bank pays pension, a defined benefit plan covering the employees who have opted for pension and also to the employees joining the bank's service on or after 29.9.1995 but before 01.04.2010.
 The plan provides for a pension on a monthly basis to these employees on their cessation from service of the Bank in terms of Bank of Baroda (Employees') Pension Regulations, 1995.
 Employees covered under Bank of Baroda (Employees') Pension Regulations, 1995 are not eligible for Bank's contribution to Provident fund.
 At the time of cessation, those eligible for pension are paid commutation of Pension as provided by the said Regulations.
 While the Bank contributes its contribution at 10% of eligible employees' Basic and certain allowances, additional contribution is also made based on the Actuarial calculations.

-Hence they are not eligible for becoming members of Bank's Provident Fund Scheme and Pension Scheme.
-In respect of the employees of the Bank, who have joined the services of the Bank on or after 01.04.2010, deduction towards New Pension Scheme at the rate of 10% of the basic pay and dearness allowance from the salary with a matching contribution is made by the Bank and remitted to the NSDL which maintains the accounts.
+In respect of the employees of the Bank, who have joined the services of the Bank on or after 01.04.2010, deduction towards New Pension Scheme i.e. National Pension System (NPS) at the rate of 10% of the basic pay and dearness allowance from the salary with a matching contribution is made by the Bank and remitted to the NSDL which maintains the accounts.
 Funds are managed by the Pension Fund Manager.
-However, in terms of 11th BPS / 8th Joint Note, Bank's contribution is increased from 10% to 14 % w.e.f.
-November 2020
+However, in terms of 11th BPS / 8th Joint Note dated 11.11.2020, Bank's contribution has been enhanced from 10 % to 14 % of pay plus dearness allowance w.e.f.
+11th November, 2020.

 B-3.3 Provident Fund

 However, on resignation, an employee is entitled to get encashment to the tune of 50% of the privilege leave standing to the credit subject to a maximum of 120 days.
+B-3.5 Additional Retirement Benefit (ARB)

-I n the same manner, award staff who had joined the Bank of Baroda prior to 01.04.2019 on Retirement/ Voluntary Retirement/ Death shall be eligible for additional retirement benefit, provided the staff member had completed thirty-years of service in Bank of Baroda
+In the same manner, award staff member who had joined the Bank prior to 01.04.2019 on Retirement/ Voluntary Retirement/ Death shall be eligible for additional retirement benefit, provided he/ she had completed thirty-years of service exclusively in Bank of Baroda (excluding eVB/eDB and any other amalgamated Banks) and satisfy the conditions mentioned in BOB officer's service regulations.

-However, in case of dismissal, discharge, termination, compulsory retirement and resignation, additional retirement benefit shall not be payable irrespective of any number of years of service.”
+However, in case of dismissal, discharge, termination, compulsory retirement and resignation, additional retirement benefit shall not be payable irrespective of any number of years of service.

 B-3.6 Disclosures